cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 3. Add a **Search** node (e.g., PC, FCI, GES).
 4. Connect the Data node to the Search node.
 5. Configure the Search node:
    - Choose a test or score
    - Set key parameters (α, penalty, etc.)
 6. (Optional) Add a **Markov Checker** node.
 7. Run the pipeline.

-Each run produces a graph that you can inspect visually.
+Each run produces a graph that can be inspected visually.

 ---

 ## Examples of Manual Exploration

-The following exercises illustrate common ways to build intuition.
+The following exercises illustrate common ways to build intuition about algorithm behavior.

----

 ### A. Varying Test Sensitivity

 1. Fix the algorithm (e.g., **PC**).
 2. Run with different significance levels:
    - α = 0.01
    - α = 0.05
    - α = 0.10

 Observe:

 - How edge density changes
 - Which orientations remain stable
 - Whether the graph becomes implausibly sparse or dense